-In addition to Basic and Major Sequence coursework, all Electrical and Computer Engineering students must fulfill several other required courses and Electives including:
+In addition to ECE coursework, all Electrical and Computer Engineering students must fulfill several other required courses and electives including:

 - One (1) 3-hour Approved Free Elective

 - One (1) Social Science Course Elective

 - Two (2) Government Courses